Welcome back to this series on architecting applications and systems with scaling in mind.

 - Monolithic applications can be scalable.

-- Leverage an APIGateway or Reverse Proxy to split load based on URLs.
+- Leverage an API Gateway or Reverse Proxy to split load based on URLs.

 Upcoming in Part 3: Moving to Microservices